 - Innovation (pushes the boundaries of real-time rendering or immersive techniques)

-- Interactivity (how much control and quality of interactivity allowed to the user)
+- Interactivity (how much control and quality of interactivity is allowed to the user)

 - Creativity and originality

-- Interest and entertainment value for SIGGRAPH 2021 attendees
+- Interest and entertainment value for SIGGRAPH 2022 participants

 - Production values (appropriate to context)